tgross/gilamon/README.rst

 __________________________________________________
 Check the Event Log.
 It may show you that it's a configuration issue.
 Make sure the IP and port number are valid.
 If that's not it, please contact me or file an issue so that we can try to fix the problem (include the text of the event, if possible).

+Also, make sure that you're Windows environment variables PYTHONPATH and PATH have been set.

 **The GilaMon service installs and starts, but I get "Internet Explorer cannot view this page" on the web page.**
 _________________________________________________________________________________________________________________
 Make sure that the Windows firewall on the server running the web service allows the port you've listed in the ``gilamon.conf``.